ymilner16/Monday-Invoice-Sender/README.md

-# Monday Invoice to Teams Tool
+# Monday Invoice to Gmail Tool

-This tool is used to send the latest monday.com invoice via Teams\
+This tool is used to send the latest monday.com invoice via Google Workspace (Gmail)\
-**This project is still a WIP, currently only saves your latest invoice to /tmp/Monday_Invoice.pdf**

 ## How to run
 Currently, to run the tool you need to create a venv with all modules from the requirements.txt file.\